Euro Space Center

-Euro Space Center is a science museum and educational tourist attraction located in Wallonia in the village of Transinne, munipality of Libin, Belgium.
+Euro Space Center is a science museum and educational tourist attraction located in Wallonia in the village of Transinne, municipality of Libin, Belgium.
 It is devoted to space science and astronautics.

 The centre includes simulators of space flight and micro-gravity.
 It is the home of the only full-scale mock-up of a U.S. Space Shuttle existing in Europe, named Amicitia.